cdl-geneseo/geneseo-dictionary/R/Ralph.md

 # Ralph

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-Q-T

-Bibliographies and Study Guides : Ralph

 Created by  Unknown User (lav4), last modified by  Unknown User (afl1) on Nov 20, 2012

 1. (v.)
 To vomit. &quot;After twenty four shots I had to ralph.&quot; F94.
 A similar definition appears at http://www.urbandictionary.com/define.php?term=ralph ; the entry is probably not specific to Geneseo.
 Source: Dictionary of Geneseo English 2006.
 Dinki. (obsolete 2012).